microsoft/presidio/docs/deploy.md

-# Install (deploy) presidio as a system
+# Deploy presidio as a system

-You can install Presidio locally using [Docker](https://www.docker.com/), as a service in [Kubernetes](https://kubernetes.io/) or use it as a framework in a python application.
+You can install Presidio locally using [Docker](https://www.docker.com/), as a service in [Kubernetes](https://kubernetes.io/) or [AKS](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) or use it as a framework in a python application.

 Decide on a name for your Presidio project.
 In the [examples](samples.md) the project name is `<my-project>`.